aliyun/alibabacloud-landing-zone/README.md

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://alibaba-cla-2018.oss-cn-beijing.aliyuncs.com/Alibaba_Documentation_Open_Source_Corporate_CLA.pdf.

 When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
 Simply follow the instructions